Syriac Catholic Church

 The church is headed by Mor Ignatius Joseph III Younan, who has been the patriarch since 2009.
 Its patriarch of Antioch has the title of Patriarch of Antioch and all the East of the Syriacs and resides in Beirut, Lebanon.
+The seat of the Syriac Catholic patriarch was moved several times due to persecution of the Church.
+Michael Jarweh established the monastery of Our Lady in Sharfeh, Lebanon, which is also currently the site of the seminary and printing house of the Syriac Catholic Church.